SK

 The result

-The import revealed 7 subscriptions that had no record in any internal system - totalling $390 per month.
-Five were eliminated entirely.
-Two were reassigned to active owners and retained.
-Monthly spend dropped from $1,870 to $1,340, a saving of $530 per month and $6,360 per year.
+The import revealed subscriptions that had no record in any internal system.
+Some were eliminated entirely.
+Others were reassigned to active owners and retained.
+The team moved from scattered charges to a reviewable subscription inventory.

 7